gen-cpu/Voice-Recognition-using-MATLAB/README.md

 # 🎤 Voice Recognition using Pattern Recognition Techniques

 ## 📌 Project Description
-This project focuses on **voice recognition** as an application of **pattern recognition**.
-The objective is to analyze and classify human voice signals by extracting distinguishing features and applying machine learning techniques.
+This project focuses on ** voice and emotion recognition** as an application of **pattern recognition**.
+The objective is to analyze and classify human vooice and emotion through voice signals by extracting distinguishing features and applying machine learning techniques.

-The system learns unique voice patterns from audio recordings and uses them to recognize or classify speakers.
+The system learns unique voice patterns from audio recordings and uses them to recognize or classify the speaker and their emotion.
 This project was developed for **academic purposes** as part of a pattern recognition course.

 ---